Clam Shell Lighting Explained: Setup and Ratios — Photography Shark

 Ready to Book Your Session?

 If you're looking for professional headshots, studio portraits, or any other photography service on Boston's South Shore, Photography Shark is ready to help.
-Our studio is at 83 E Water St in Rockland, MA.
+Our studio is at 83 E Water Street in Rockland, MA.

 Reach out on our contact page to schedule a consultation or book a session.
 We'll make sure the lighting is dialed in before you arrive.

-LinkedIn headshot packages
+LinkedIn headshot pricing

-Headshots in Rockland, MA
+Rockland, MA headshot studio

 Frequently Asked Questions